 2. Do not use mailing lists to distribute calendar invitations.

 3. Be careful with monospace fonts and diagrams.
 These will display differently on different systems, and with different mailers on the same system.

 4. Avoid sending messages which are no more than gratuitous replies to replies.

 5. Norms learned in a particular e-mail environment may not apply in general to your email communication with people across the Internet.
 Be careful with slang or local acronyms.

 6. Be aware of what you are sending (size, content, etc.) and to whom you are sending it.
 Sending someone mail may also cost them in other specific ways like network bandwidth, disk space, or CPU usage in ways that may or may not be costs that apply to you as a sender.

 7. Consider that a large audience will see your posts.
 That may include your present or your next supervisor.
 Take care in what you write.
-Remember that mailing lists are frequently archived, and that your words may be stored for a very long time in a place to which many people have access.
+Remember that emails are frequently archived, and your words may be stored for a very long time.

 8. Assume that individuals speak for themselves, and what they say does not represent their organization (unless stated explicitly).

 9. Messages and articles should be brief and to the point.
 Don't wander off-topic, don't ramble, and don't send mail or post messages solely to point out other people's errors in typing or spelling.
 These, more than any other behavior, mark you as a beginner.